 This page is part of our Appliance Challenge – helping our readers save thousands of dollars in just one day’s effort.
 Click here to return to the challenge homepage.

-From leaking water, to loud bangs and noises, to smelly clothes – a malfunctioning washer can make you consider going down to the river and just washing your clothes by hand.
+From leaking water to smelly clothes – a malfunctioning washer can make you consider resorting to the traditional hand-washing methods of centuries past.

-Thankfully, by following the tips in this article you’ll be able to make sure your washer is operating well and lasting a full lifespan of up to 15 years.
-Not to mention monthly cost savings from making sure your washer is working efficiently and racking up a big electric bill.
+But don’t worry.
+By following the maintenance tips in this article, you’ll make sure your washer is operating well and lasts a full lifespan of up to 15 years.
+Not to mention monthly cost savings from ensuring your washer works efficiently.

 We worked out that these annual cost savings – plus the savings from not needing to buy a new washer for years longer – can be up to $540!
 And all from just following the tips in this article.